colinpollock/sonorant/README.md

 Sonorous
 ========
-This is a language model for English sounds.
+This is a language model for English words, but using sounds (phonemes) rather than letters.
 It's an RNN trained in PyTorch on words from the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), a corpus of phonemic transcriptions of words.
 Each word is a sequence of [ARPABET](https://en.wikipedia.org/wiki/ARPABET) characters.
-So for example the word "fish" is /F IH1 SH/.
+So for example the word "fish" is /F IH1 SH/ and the word "cough" is /K AA1 F/.

-There are a few interesting uses for this model:
+There are a few places you might want to look:
-1. Calculate the probability of a given word.
-For example, the model thinks "bar" is very likely (it seems like English) whereas "pshew" is very unlikely.
-2. Generate novel words.
-For example, it generated /AO1 R P ER0 AH0 T S/, which might be written as "orperuts".
-3. Construct representations of phonetic properties of sounds.
-For example, the sounds /B/ and /P/ are both made by stopping air by closing the lips and then opening the lips. /B/ is "voiced", meaning that your vocal chords are vibrating when you make that sound.
-It's possible to aumatically learn representations for things like "voiced" and then add them to voiceless phonemes.
-For example, VOICED + /P/ is /B/, VOICED + /F/ is /V/, etc.
+- The Jupyter notebook `Model Training.ipynb` to see how the language model over phonemes was trained.
+- The Jupyter notebook `Phoneme Exploration.ipynb` to a trained model.
+I cover (a) what are the most- and least-Englishy words, (b) generating novel words, and (c) probing the model to see whether it really learned English phonotactics.
+- The Python module sonorous/languagemodel.py contains the actual PyTorch language model.
+It has some nice helper methods and is well tested.
+See the section Language Model below for more on how to use it.

+If you want to run these examples follow the instructions in the Setup section below.

 ## Setup ##
-1. Create and source a virtualenv. `python -m venv venv && source venv/bin/activate`
+1. Create and source a virtualenv. `python3 -m venv .venv && source .venv/bin/activate`
+2. Upgrade pip. `'pip install --upgrade pip`
-2. Install dependencies. `pip install -r requirements.txt`
+3. Install dependencies. `pip install -r requirements.txt`
-3. Download the CMU dictionary into NLTK. `python -c "import nltk; nltk.download('cmudict')"`
+4. Run tests to make sure everything is working on. `make test`
+5. Start Jupyter notebook server. `jupyter notebook --port=8888`

+You can now navigate to localhost:8888/tree in your browser.
+Open `Model Training.ipynb` or `Phoneme Exploration.ipynb`.

 ## Related Work ##
 * https://github.com/aparrish/pronouncingpy